 A good expat tax CPA offers a consultation to determine which forms you will need and what the final price will be, based on that.

 If you decide on a tax preparation package without consultation, make sure you know exactly which forms and services you will need.
 Also, read the fine print.
 It may say that the package price “estimate” will go up once the accountant reviews your situation and determines that additional forms are needed.

 Expat tax situations can vary widely, for example, if there is a tax treaty or not, if you pay into local social security, high tax vs low tax host country, if you have a business, which type of business.
 Therefore, it’s difficult to generalize what are the best approach and the forms needed.

 If you ask expat tax preparation services specific questions about scope and pricing, pay attention if the person answering you is a marketing person or actually an accountant.
 Marketing people are rarely in the position to give you a fixed quote for a specific tax situation (see fine print above).

 Questions to ask the CPA to find the best tax service for expats

 1. What is your experience with expat tax?

-Don’t worry if you don’t know these forms or terms, but your CPA should know them in their sleep.
-You may want to ask how many expats they has worked with in the last few years.
+Don’t worry if you don’t know these forms or terms, but your CPA should know them in his sleep.
+You may want to ask with how many Americans living abroad he or she has worked in the last few years.